[ Insert Name of Institution ]

 - maintain a valid Certificate of Good Animal Practice® from the Canadian Council on Animal Care ("CCAC") and ensure that research funded by an Agency complies fully with CCAC standards, as amended;

 - ensure, through the use of financial or other controls, that the Institution’s animal care committee has approved the research project before research activities involving animals have commenced, and that animal care committee (ACC) approval is maintained as long as research activities involving animals are carried out.
 Where appropriate controls are in place, all Grant funds may be released prior to (or pending) ACC approval.

 4.5 Institutional Conflict of Interest

-When making decisions about research or related activities funded by an Agency, the Institution shall ensure that its decision-makers avoid situations that could place them in a conflict of interest or, if unavoidable, take appropriate measures to mitigate the risks thereof, taking into account the best interests of the funding Agency.
+When making decisions about research or related activities funded by an Agency, the Institution shall ensure that its decision-makers avoid situations that could place them in a real, perceived or potential conflict of interest or, if unavoidable, take appropriate measures to mitigate the risks thereof, taking into account the best interests of the funding Agency.

 4.6 Financial Administration